jayqui/tic_tac_toe/to_do.md

 -  Refactor logical methods to improve on logical glitches

 ###Problems###
+##### Logic glitch(es?) #####
+- In its current form, which is supposed to be at a difficulty level of “hard” (meaning the computer cannot be beaten), it actually can be beaten in certain situations.
+This is more like a “medium” difficulty level.

 ##### Flexibility #####
 - Allow user to choose which player goes first.
+-> Allow the user to choose colors for both players.
 - DONE Allow the user to choose how each player marks the board (traditionally it’s “X” and “O”).

-##### Logic glitch(es?) #####
-- In its current form, which is supposed to be at a difficulty level of “hard” (meaning the computer cannot be beaten), it actually can be beaten in certain situations.
-This is more like a “medium” difficulty level.

 ##### UX desirables #####
 - DONE?
 The user messages are unclear.